Shepherdess Camp

 Meet the Flock

 Join shepherdess, Joy Miller, for an introduction to the Driftless Curiosity flock.
-Learn about Babydoll, Jacobs, Icelandic, and cross breeds of sheep within her flock, as well as Nigerian Dwarf and Angora goats.
-Joy will discuss the purpose, temperment, and other qualities of the members of her flock.
+Learn about a variety of cross breeds within her flock.
+Joy will discuss the purpose, temperament, and other qualities of the members of her flock.
 Participants will have the opportunity to interact with different breeds throughout the weekend to learn which animal may be the best fit for their land and purpose.

 Sheep Coating